To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Alerts

 The vibrations are about even on both and allow you to adjust the intensity.
-For the Halo, the 3rd level shock is very intense but doesn’t feel painful.
+For the Halo, the third-level optional shock is very intense but doesn’t feel painful.

 Zones

-Both Halo and SpotOn save up to 20 custom fences at any time.
-But to create a non-safe or “keep out” zone, you must use a physical Bluetooth “beacon” device that comes with Halo (additional can be purchased).
-With SpotOn, you can create no-go or home zones within the app itself, and are not as limited.
+With Halo you can save up to 20 custom fences at any time, and SpotOn you can have unlimited number of fences.
+To create a non-safe or “keep out” zone, you must use a physical Bluetooth “beacon” device that comes with Halo (additional can be purchased).
+With SpotOn, you can create no-go or home zones within the app itself and are not as limited.

 Apps